Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/07/the-three-pillars-of-conference-value.md

 - Attendance: you need to actually send people on your own dollar
 - Deployment: you need to let people implement what they learn
-- Reward: you need to acknowledge each individual’s value
+- Reward: you need to acknowledge each individual's value

 Here is a quick summary of the interaction of these pillars.

-:::div{.inset}
+:::figure
 :img{src="/img/2017/07/conference-pillars-1.png" alt="Conference Pillars" loading="lazy"}
 :::

-The matrix visualises the impact of your organisation’s investment in people; just because you drop your employees into the “Stagnating” zone doesn’t mean that they aren’t developing their own skills.
+The matrix visualises the impact of your organisation's investment in people; just because you drop your employees into the "Stagnating" zone doesn't mean that they aren't developing their own skills.
 The object of stagnation is your organisation, not necessarily the people.

-There are a surprising number of organisations happy to sit in the “Frustrated” zone.
+There are a surprising number of organisations happy to sit in the "Frustrated" zone.
 Paying for people to attend, but giving them no opportunity to use what they learn.
-The only zone that works is the “Engaged” zone, which requires all three pillars.
+The only zone that works is the "Engaged" zone, which requires all three pillars.

 How would you rate your organisation against this matrix?